js216/MorseFocus/README.md

       -2 speed2  second speed to record to file (default: 0) -c charset charset to record to file (default: "~")

+### TODO

+- Add linters to Makefile:
+   - scan-build
+   - clang-tidy
+   - splint
+   - cppcheck
+- Make a simple GUI for the program

 ### License

 BSD 2-Clause License